Hawk Ridge, Centre Peak

 We were tempted to ascend this avalanche slope, but we knew we could

-A cliff band stopped us from ascending directly from the pass so we turned around and headed
+A cliff band stopped us from ascending directly from the pass, so we turned around and

 Looking down at the pass

-From the meadow, we head up a ridge.
+From the meadow, we headed up a ridge

-It begins to snow, obscuring views south and west.
+It began to snow, obscuring views south and west.
+Vermillion River lies below.

 A false summit

-Sticking to the ridge offers more scrambling opportunities.
+Sticking to the ridge offered more scrambling opportunities

-Up until now, the ridge can be easily avoided.
+Up until now, the ridge crest could be easily avoided

 Looking back along the ridge

-On the return, we'll drop to the open ridge behind me.
+On the return, we'll drop down to the open ridge behind me

 There was no cairn so I built one.
 The mountain on the left is probably Haiduk Peak although